-The paid parental leave program detailed below is available for qualifying events occurring after the effective date of the parental leave policy July 1, 2019.
+The paid Parental Leave program detailed below is available for qualifying events as described below.

-An eligible faculty/staff member may request Parental Leave for the birth or adoption of a child.
-The leave will be paid at the regular rate of pay and must be taken within the 12 weeks immediately following the date of the child’s birth or the adoption placement date.
-Faculty/staff will continue to accrue paid leave for which they are eligible during the parental leave period.
+An eligible faculty/staff member may request Parental Leave for the birth, adoption, or foster placement of a child.
+Parental Leave will be paid at the regular rate of pay and must be taken within the 12 weeks immediately following the date of the child’s birth, the adoption date, or foster placement date.
+Faculty/staff will continue to accrue paid leave for which they are eligible during the Parental Leave period.

 Eligibility: faculty and staff members who meet the following criteria:

-Application Process: An eligible faculty/staff member may request Parental Leave for the birth or adoption of a child by completing the Parental Leave Request form.
+Application Process: An eligible faculty/staff member may request Parental Leave (for consideration under the Parental Leave policy and Shared Leave policy) for the birth, adoption or foster placement of a child by completing the Parental Leave Request form.
 Faculty and staff are urged to request Parental Leave with as much advance notice as possible so units/departments can plan for coverage.

-If approved for Parental Leave by HRM, faculty/staff must report the parental leave absence through the HR/Pay system for approval by the supervisor.
+If approved for Parental Leave by Human Resource Management (HRM), faculty/staff will be advised of the approval in writing and will be provided instuctions on how to report the Parental Leave absence through the HR/Pay system.
 Parental Leave may be requested in quarter hour increments.

 For part-time faculty/staff, the leave shall be pro-rated to part-time appointment for the applicable time period.

-If the paid Parental Leave is approved by Human Resource Management (HRM), the paid Parental Leave may be taken concurrently, consecutively, or at different times intermittently within the 12 week period immediately following the qualifying event.
+If the paid Parental Leave is approved by HRM, the paid Parental Leave may be taken concurrently, consecutively, 30 days prior for a Family Medical Leave Act qualifying event related to the birth/placement of a child, or at different times intermittently within the 12 week period immediately following the qualifying event.

 Parental leave and FMLA: Any paid Parental Leave shall be designated by HRM concurrently with leave permitted under the FMLA, if applicable.
 Visit the FMLA page for more information.